owengriffin/osw-js/README.md

 * Ensure you have a local OneSocialWeb server running and an instance of the OneSocialWeb web client
 * Host the files on your web server

+You can re-use the osw-js file in your own projects.
+Read the [documentation](http://owengriffin.github.com/osw-js/files/osw-js.html).

 # Build Environment

 ## JSLint